deveshm/connormcgarr.github.io/_posts/2022-02-23-kuser-shared-data-changes-win-11.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSER24.png" alt="">

 We can corroborate this by parsing the above virtual address as a `MMPFN` structure to see if the `PteAddress` member corresponds to the known PTE of the “static” `KUSER_SHARED_DATA`.
-As we know the PTE is located at `0xffffb7fbc0000000`.
+As we know, the PTE is located at `0xffffb7fbc0000000`.

 <img src="{{ site.url }}{{ site.baseurl }}/images/KUSERCONFIRM.png" alt="">